csolink/csolink-model/docs/has_device.md

 # Slot: has_device

-connects an entity to one or more (medical) devices
+connects an entity to one or more (engineering) devices

 URI: [csolink:has_device](https://w3id.org/csolink/vocab/has_device)